paolapog/awesome-frontend-dev/javascript/this-keyword.md

 And:

 > "I think `this` is cool, but it's also easily one of the most misunderstood mechanisms in JavaScript and is often avoided as such."

-Understanding how `this` works is crucial for writing effective JavaScript code.